celesteisle/celesteisle.github.io/README.md

 The site is primarily used for quick reference during games.

-Created By Hugh Carstensen - 2019
+Created using Skeleton by Dave Gamache under MIT license www.getskeleton.com

-CC BY-NC
+Created by Hugh Carstensen - 2019 - CC BY-NC